Luciano Rodríguez

-Luciano Rodríguez Rosales (born 16 July 2003) is a Uruguayan professional footballer who plays as a forward for Saudi Pro League club Neom and the Uruguay national team.
+Luciano Rodríguez Rosales (born 16 July 2003) is a Uruguayan professional footballer who plays as a forward for Campeonato Brasileiro Série A club Cruzeiro, on loan from Saudi Pro League club Neom, and the Uruguay national team.

 Club career

 Progreso

 Rodríguez is a youth academy graduate of Progreso.
 He made his professional debut for the club on 17 January 2021 in a goalless draw against Montevideo City Torque.

 Liverpool Montevideo

 On 27 December 2022, Liverpool Montevideo announced the signing of Rodríguez.
 In 2023, he was a member of the squad that won the Uruguayan Primera División for the first time.

 Bahia

 On 26 July 2024, Rodríguez joined Brazilian club Bahia on a five-year contract, making him the most expensive signing in club's history.
 He scored his first goal for the club on 7 August 2024 in a 1–0 cup win against Botafogo.
 He helped the club win the 2025 Copa do Nordeste by scoring in both legs of the final, which also turned out to be his last two matches for Bahia.